hantsy/micronaut-sandbox/docs/r2dbc-kotlin-co.md

 # Building Micronaut applications with Micronaut Data R2dbc and Kotlin Coroutines

-In this post, we will continue to explore Micronaut Data  R2dbc,  and write the example with Kotlin Coroutines.
-In contrast to Jdbc, R2dbc is another RDBMS accessing specification but provides asynchronous none-blocking API, R2dbc API is totally compatible with Reactive Streams specification.
+In this post, we will continue to explore Micronaut Data  R2dbc,  and rewrite the previous Data Jdbc/Kotlin example with Data R2dbc and Kotlin Coroutines.
+In contrast to Jdbc, R2dbc is another RDBMS database connection specification but provides asynchronous none-blocking API for users.
+R2dbc API is totally compatible with Reactive Streams specification.
 Kotlin Coroutines is an official Kotlin extension provides an event-loop based asynchronous programming model.